Tag Archives: SoSaLa 1994

 QUOTES

 “SoSoLa’s live recording from CBGB 1994 is thrilling, chilling and drenched in authenticity.
 The interplay between SoSaLa aka Sadato’s voice and sax and Toshimaru Nakamura’s guitar is exquisite; the whole band is tight and loose, like well-worn boots.
 While this impeccably recorded music may be 30 years old, it is eerily prescient and timely.
-This music is just what we need, as we enter a period of dark uncertainty.” – Peter Gordon, New York, November 21st, 2024
+This music is just what we need, as we enter a period of dark uncertainty.” – Peter Gordon (musician), New York, November 21st, 2024

 “I have known Sohrab Saadat Ladjevardi aka SoSaLa since 1985.
 Our vectors first intersected in Japan, and Japanese culture is an important factor in appreciating Sohrab’s musical aesthetic.
 His art came into focus during that exciting time in the 1980s when the genre classifications of marketing had not overtaken the music world.
 Sohrab’s music draws equally from the languages and cultures of free jazz, punk, and funk to form a potent mix outside of any simple branding.
-He carries that powerful tradition to this day in both his music and organizing work.” – Elliot Sharp, New York, 11/3/2024
+He carries that powerful tradition to this day in both his music and organizing work.” – Elliot Sharp (musician), New York, 11/3/2024

-“Yeah, Fela would have liked it!” – Rikki Stein (Fela Kuti’s manager and friend), London, 8/29/2024
+“Yeah, Fela would have liked it!” – Rikki Stein (author, producer, Fela Kuti’s manager and friend), London, 8/29/2024

-“Man, you’re a real rocker! :-)” – Marc Ribot, New York, July 27, 2024)
+“Man, you’re a real rocker! :-)” – Marc Ribot (musician and music activist), New York, July 27, 2024)

 1993